faridanangs/IDMedrec/blockchain/README.md

 ## Overview

 The `IDMedRec` smart contract allows for managing and retrieving medical records, doctors, and patient information on the blockchain.
-This documentation will guide you through creating the necessary structures, interfaces, and smart contract code to interact with the `IDMedRec` smart contract deployed at address `0x2D9FDe1edfcF5Ab0977D7095B6A6a61Fb41E62C3`.
+This documentation will guide you through creating the necessary structures, interfaces, and smart contract code to interact with the `IDMedRec` smart contract.

 ## Structs